 The Lead Jammer is the only skater on the track that can call off (end) the Jam.
 The Lead Jammer calls off the Jam by tapping their hands on their hips.
 If there is no Lead Jammer OR if the Lead Jammer never calls off the Jam, it will end after two minutes.

 After the Jammers’ first trip through the Pack, they race around the track and go through again.
 And again.
 These are called “scoring passes”.
 When the Jammer goes through the Pack on a scoring pass they score one point for each opposing Blocker that they pass legally.

 The team with the most points at the end of the game wins.

 Like most sports, it is illegal to make contact to an opponent’s back, head and knees (and lower).
 Skaters must also use legal parts of their bodies to block.
 It is illegal for them to use their head, feet, knees, elbows, hands, and forearms to block.
 They also can’t block once they are out of bounds.
-Speaking of out of bounds, if a skater goes out of bounds, and then comes back in ahead of an opponent they used to be behind, they’ll get a “cutting” penalty.
+If a skater goes out of bounds, and then comes back in ahead of an opponent they used to be behind, they’ll get a “cutting” penalty.

-If a skater does something illegal that has a major effect on the game, they’ll receive a major penalty.
-Skaters will spend one minute in the penalty box if they receive a major penalty.
+If a skater does something illegal that has a major effect on the game, they’ll receive a penalty.
+Skaters will spend thirty seconds in the penalty box if they receive a major penalty.
 When a skater is in the penalty box their team must skate short.